rhuwellsamano/rhuwellsamano/README.md

 ## I'm a Full Stack Software Engineer

-- 🔭 I’m currently working on Version 3 of my Portfolio by adding Sanity && building Netflix 😤
+- 🔭 I'm passionate about tech, health, and digital media/marketing 👾
-- 🌱 I’m currently reviewing Algorithms with AlgoExpert and Interview Cake
+- 🌱 I’m currently preparing to launch Knave Media, a Full-Service Digital Media Agency 🚀
 - 🛠 I’m looking to learn more about UX/UI Design and Product Management (..and more 😅)
-- 🥅 Career Goal: Find a great dev team to work with in a company I can grow in!
+- 🥅 Career Goal: Find a great dev team to work with in a company I can help grow!
 - ⚡ Looking to chat?
-Shoot me an e-mail!
+Shoot me an e-mail.

 ### Connect with me: